Join the Flock.

 When Can I Become An Owner?

 Why, right now!
 Just click “join” at the top of the page.
 We completed our early bird ownership campaign on December 1 with 366 early birds (flock, yeah).
-But you can still become an owner - you just missed your chance for a free ticket/priority entrance to the Community Capital party on February 21.
+But you can still become a founding owner if you join before groundbreaking in 2020.

 Why Become An Owner?

 Be an owner of a vibrant building on 8th street.
 When you’are an owner, you not only get to own a building; you get to improve the quality of life for you and your community.
 Work, live, play — and make yourself at home in a place where everyone knows your name.